Dynamical signatures of point-gap Weyl semimetal: Introduction

-Recent work has revealed some novel features of non-Hermitian semimetals \cite{nhsmxu,nhsmzyuzin,nhwsmbudich,nhwsmyang,nhduality,eti,nhsmkawabata,nhsmchinghua,nhsmyangzhesen,nhsmyangzhesen2,nhhowsm}.
-In Ref. \cite{nhduality}, a specific model with 8 {WPs} on the complex energy plane was analyzed to predict the appearance of skin modes at surfaces perpendicular to an applied magnetic field.
-Ref. \cite{eti} considered {WPs} with different lifetimes as a limit of exceptional topological insulators and related the emergence of Fermi arcs inside the point gap to a point-gap invariant.
-At present, a comprehensive theory of non-Hermitian WSM, including its dynamical response and the interplay between Fermi arcs and skin effect \cite{unhse}, is still unavailable.
-The progress is hindered by the lack of a minimal model that captures all the key novel features of non-Hermitian WSM.
+Recent work has begun to reveal some novel features of NH semimetals \cite{nhsmxu,nhsmzyuzin,nhwsmbudich,nhwsmyang,nhduality,eti,w3invariant,nhfieldtheory,nhsmkawabata,nhsmchinghua,nhsmyangzhesen,nhsmyangzhesen2,nhhowsm,wer2,wer3}.
+Ref. \cite{nhduality} analyzed a model with 8 {WPs} on the complex energy plane to predict the appearance of skin modes at surfaces perpendicular to an applied magnetic field.
+Ref. \cite{eti} considered {WPs} with different lifetimes as a limit of exceptional topological insulators and related the emergence of Fermi arcs to a point-gap invariant.
+Experimentally, a novel kind of Weyl exceptional ring \cite{nhsmxu} has bee realized both in optical waveguides \cite{wer2} and phononic crystals \cite{wer3}.
+Despite the progress and extensive studies which focus on the static properties of NH topological systems, their dynamical properties remain poorly understood.
+What are the new and unique effects in dynamics and electromagnetic response dictated by the NH band topology?

-In this paper, we introduce such a minimal model, schematically shown in Fig. \ref{fig1}, which has a pair of {WPs} located on the imaginary energy axis, $E=i\gamma_{\pm}$, separated by a point gap.
-The model enables us to establish a precise understanding of the point-gap invariant, complex Fermi arcs, edge/corner modes and skin effect in various geometries, and their experimental signatures in wave-packet dynamics.
-Moreover, we predict a new effect, time-dependent current induced by magnetic field, $\mathbf{j(t)}\propto \mathbf{B}$, that saturates at long time.
-The dynamical chiral magnetic effect here differs significantly from that in Hermitian {WSM} discussed above because it does not require an $\mathbf{E}$ field, is time-dependent and driven by an imaginary chiral chemical potential $2b_0=i(\gamma_+-\gamma_-)$.
+In this paper, we investigate a minimal model of NH WSM, with a pair of WPs located on the imaginary axis, $E=i\gamma_{\pm}$, see Fig. \ref{fig1}.
+The point gap on the complex energy plane dictates the bulk topology and dynamical response.
+We predict a new effect--time-dependent current induced by magnetic field, $\mathbf{j}(t)\propto \mathbf{B}$, that saturates at long time.
+This dynamical chiral magnetic effect here differs fundamentally from that in Hermitian {WSM} because it does not require an $\mathbf{E}$ field, is time-dependent and is driven by the different dissipation rates of the WPs.
+Furthermore, we showcase the existence of a novel type of boundary-skin modes using the Chern number and the spectral winding number, and propose their observation through wave-packet dynamics.